Income Tax - Tax Calculation

 For a single parent with 2 children

-For one single parent with 2 children (household of 2.5 shares, 1 share for the parent, 1 half share for each child and 1 additional half share as a single parent) having received a net taxable income of €30,000.
+One single parent with 2 children (household of 2.5 shares, 1 share for the parent, 1 half share for each child in principal residence and 1 additional half share as a lone parent) having received a taxable net income of €30,000.

 His family quotient is €30,000 : 2.5 = €12,000.

-Please note : the tax benefit is divided by two in the case of alternate residence.
+Please note : the tax benefit is reduced by half in the case of alternate residence.

 The marginal tax rate (BIT) for this family is 11%, because its family quotient puts it in that range.
 But not all his income is taxed to 11%.